simplesapien/collab-ai/README.md

 # Collab AI - Multi-Agent Collaborative AI System

 ## Overview
-Collab AI is a sophisticated multi-agent system designed to facilitate intelligent problem-solving through coordinated AI agents.
+Collab AI is a multi-agent system designed to facilitate problem-solving through coordinated AI agents.
 The system orchestrates specialized agents in structured discussions, generating actionable insights through iterative collaboration.

 💡 **Active Development**: This project is continuously evolving.
 Contributions are welcome to enhance its capabilities and refine core components.
+It's a functional mess right now but I see some potential and I've had a lot of fun building it so far.

 ## 🎯 Key Features